eclipxe13/sepomexphp/README.md

 Do you have your own dataset of Sepomex?
 You can extend this library, just create `DataGateway` that implements the methods and get the data from anywhere.

-# About the SEPOMEX information
+# About the SEPOMEX information (as of 2017-01-25)

-Sepomex distribute its database of postal codes under a very restrictive clause:
+Sepomex distribute its database of postal codes with a very restrictive clause on its first line:

 >> *El Catálogo Nacional de Códigos Postales, es elaborado por Correos de México y se proporciona en forma gratuita para uso particular, no estando permitida su comercialización, total o parcial, ni su distribución a terceros bajo ningún concepto.*